ehmicky/terminal-theme/README.md

 }
 ```

-Users can override themes using a `colors-theme.yml` in the parent directory or
+Users can override themes using a `colors-theme.yml` in the current or any
-any parent directory:
+parent directory:

 ```yml
 error: yellow bold